 Emily Metelski, Communications Coordinator

 Emily joined Pathfinders for Autism in March of 2016 as a Program Assistant, but quickly took on a creative role in helping to develop an organization-wide communications strategy.
-As Pathfinders for Autism’s sole dedicated communications staff, Emily represents PFA on social media, our website, email newsletters, and at events.
+As Pathfinders for Autism’s sole dedicated communications staff, Emily represents PFA through our social media pages, website, and email communications.
 She was instrumental in PFA’s 2017 rebranding efforts and total website redesign.
 A graduate of Towson University, she enjoys staying on top of trends in marketing, graphic design, and event planning, especially in the nonprofit world.
-In her spare time, you can find Emily hanging out at music festivals in Baltimore, trying her hand at new recipes, or rock climbing at the local gym.
+In her spare time, you can find Emily trying new recipes or climbing at the local gym.

 Mary Beth Bartholme, Project Assistant

 Mary Beth joined Pathfinders for Autism in January of 2018 as a Project Assistant.
 She comes to PFA with over ten years of administrative experience in the residential housing market.
 A Central New York native, Mary Beth now lives in Baltimore with her husband and two cats.
 In her free time, you can find her working on her art or traveling.

 Quinn Lulie, Data Management Specialist